Piyushh-977/minesweeper-game/README.md

 <br><br>
 How to Play
 <br><br>
-Open index.html in a browser
+Open index.html in a browser or open the live link.
 <br>
 Choose a difficulty level
 <br>